srjoeraj/srjoeraj-killercoda-scenarios/CKS/apiserver-troubleshoot/step1/text.md

 ## Context

-Shinouske was trying to implement a security feature in the kubernetes cluster to make logging events easier.
-Sadly he was in a hurry, and had a date to attend so he could not check the changes he had made.
-After Shinouske left, his friend and colleauge Kazama saw that the kube-apiserver was down and thus the cluster was no longer accessible.
+**Shinouske** was implementing a security feature in the Kubernetes cluster to streamline logging events.
+Unfortunately, he was in a rush due to a prior commitment and didn't have time to review the changes he made.
+After Shinouske left, his friend and colleague **Kazama** noticed that the kube-apiserver was down, rendering the cluster inaccessible.

 ## Task

-Help Kazama, to ensure that the API-server is back online.
-In simple terms `kubectl get pods` should work as expected.
+Help **Kazama** ensure the API server is brought back online.
+In simple terms, the kubectl get pods command should function as expected.